syncfusion-content/maui-docs/MAUI/Calendar/migration.md

 ### MonthViewSettings

-The following code example explains how to configure the month view settings in Xamarin SfCalendar and .NET MAUI SfCalendar.
+The following code example explains how to configure the month view settings in `Xamarin SfCalendar` and `.NET MAUI SfCalendar`.

 <table>
 <tr>